PostHog/posthog.com/contents/tutorials/property-filter.md

 That's where the Property Filter, which was created by the team at [Witty Works](https://www.witty.works/), comes in.
 Witty Works see privacy as a core feature, but also needs to collect some data to develop data-driven solutions.

-For this reason Witty Works created the property filter plugin as a way to determine the _country_ from which requests are coming, while discarding all other data to protect users privacy.
+For this reason Witty Works created the [Property Filter app](/apps/property-filter) as a way to determine the _country_ from which requests are coming, while discarding all other data to protect users privacy.
 Here's how!

 # 1. Install the Property Filter app